rebeloper/NavigationKit/README.md

 Presenting a modal is a bit diferent than pushing:

 1. create a `@State` variable for your view;
-2. add a `Sheet` or `FullScreenSheet` view.
+2. add a `Sheet` or `FullScreenSheet` view with an optional `onDismiss` callback.
 You must add it to the view hierarchy.
 Don't worry they are `EmptyView`s;
 3. activate the modal with `present()`

 **IMPORTANT NOTE**: you can present a `NavigationKitView` inside a `Sheet` / `FullScreenSheet` 😎